Content Of Strategy: The 2026 Playbook For B2B SaaS Growth

 Outcome: Scale visibility for long-tail, transaction-like queries.

-Why: For PLG and product-led features, dozens to thousands of programmatic pages can capture mid-to-low funnel intent at scale, pricing variants, integrations, or feature use-cases.
-It's not a silver bullet: it requires canonicalization, guardrails, and QA.
+Why: For PLG and product-led features, dozens to thousands of programmatic pages can capture mid-to-low funnel intent at scale, including pricing variants, integrations, or feature use-cases relevant to your ICP.
+It's not a silver bullet: it requires canonicalization, guardrails, and QA to maintain quality and relevance.

 Decision rule: Use when you have structured product data (APIs, integrations, pricing tiers) and can maintain canonical control.